the-greatest-veigar-ever/COSC2767-RMIT-Store/README.md

 ### Plan F: Upgrade to CI/CD Pipeline

+Here are some examples to enhance the CI/CD pipeline of the application:

 1. CI/CD Automation: Use tools like Jenkins to automate build, test, and deployment processes.
 2. Infrastructure as Code: Automate environment setup with Ansible (e.g., installing Node.js, MongoDB, Docker).
 3. Container Orchestration: Use Kubernetes or Docker Swarm to deploy and scale containers.